-German Keys (Morsetaste)
+German & Austrian Keys (Morsetaste)

 An assortment of keys from Germany, which includes keys from Prussia and Austria.
 Early keys used interesting camelback designs as well as ruggedly-built straight lever designs.
 In the US, instrument makers stopped making camelbacks in the latter part of the 1800's, but German camelbacks continued to be made into the 20th Century, which often fools collectors into thinking their camelback key is very early when in reality it might have been made in the early 1900's.